AdeVedA/EpicEventsCRM--OCR_Mission11/readme.md

 ### Models

 The `models` directory contains the database models defined using SQLAlchemy.
 These models represent the tables in the database.
+The 12 rounds of passwords hashing with a grain of salt are processed by the bcrypt package.

 -   **models.py**: Defines the database models for users, clients, contracts, and events.